monoteba/maya-tweener/README.md

 ## Description

 Tweener is quite simple.
-There's a slider and a drop-down menu to select the type of inbetween.
+Select the tween mode and drag the slider to interpolate between poses.
 I'll encourage you to explore each type.
-Below is a description of each type:
+See the description of each mode under __Tween Modes__.

 ### Tween Modes